JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-The interface provides the path to the IntelliJ Plugin Verifier executable.
+Provides the path to the IntelliJ Plugin Verifier executable.

 It is required to have a dependency on the IntelliJ Plugin Verifier added to the project with [`intellijPlatform.pluginVerifier()`](tools_intellij_platform_gradle_plugin_dependencies_extension.md) dependencies extension.